 Administrators send invitations to the candidates who accept the test invite to begin their assessment.
 There is complete freedom to set up invitations for specific dates, times and IP addresses.

-It’s not easy to get away with cheating on the skills assessment.
-Conducting large-scale exams is no more hassle, thanks to AI-powered remote proctoring that monitors suspicious activities and prevents candidates’ impersonation.
+It’s not easy to get away with cheating in the skills assessment.
+Conducting large-scale exams is no more a hassle – thanks to AI-powered remote proctoring that monitors suspicious activities and prevents candidates’ impersonation.
 In a secure virtual environment, candidates cannot access external apps and tabs on their browsers.
-Proctors have complete control on the assessment process, enabling them to gauge your candidates’ skillsets accurately.
+Proctors have complete control over the assessment process, enabling them to gauge your candidates’ skillsets accurately.

 There are no margins for errors at this stage of the self-assessment test.
-Candidates need to be verified via their Government ID cards and webcam.
-Simultaneously, proctors carefully check candidate surroundings and scan the test-takers’ computers before the test commences.
-Once it begins, proctors can easily access candidates’ video feeds and computer screens.
-They can capture screenshots, end a test session, or reconfirm candidates using image captures.
-Proctors can broadcast messages and communicate with one or multiple candidates simultaneously.
+Candidates need to be verified via their government-issued ID cards and webcams.
+Simultaneously, proctors carefully check candidates’ surroundings and scan their computers before the tests commence.
+Once they begin, proctors can easily access candidates’ video feeds and computer screens.
+They can capture screenshots, end a test session, or reconfirm candidates using image shots.
+They can also broadcast messages and communicate with one or multiple candidates simultaneously.

-Employers get automatically generated reports after the test is completed.
-These reports feature essential data such as screen captures, live recordings, and chat logs, etc. These reports are also customizable to provide accurate, actionable data.
+Employers get automatically generated reports after the tests’ completion.
+These reports feature essential data such as screenshots, live recordings and chat logs, etc. These reports are also customizable to provide accurate, actionable data.
 Moreover, you can add additional milestones and progress events to the timeline.
 You can assign a catchy icon and a date tag for each event that lends enhanced visual appeal to your report.

 Many companies cultivate a healthy competitive culture that fosters positive reinforcement and motivation to excel for the broader organizational benefit.
-These skills assessment tests help evaluate a person’s suitability and competency for the job and determine whether they have the drive to succeed and thrive in the organizational setup.
+These skills assessment tests help evaluate a person’s suitability and competency for the job and determine whether he/she has the drive to succeed and thrive in the organizational setup.

 These tests are typically used to determine where one lacks in skills and needs improvement, allowing companies to get precise data on the skills that need to be developed to increase productivity.
-These skills tests have internal validity scales, which can quickly detect any misrepresentation.
-This does measure your job suitability, weighing how you would fare and measure up to the company’s expectations in the long run.
+These skills tests have internal validity scales, which can quickly detect any misrepresentation and help determine a candidate’s suitability, weighing how he/she would fare and measure up to the company’s expectations in the long run.

-Professional skills are occupational competencies that are not acquired or taught as part of the academic study required to earn a Ph.D. or master’s degree.
-Professional skills such as project management, leadership, mentoring and dispute resolution add value to any career.
+Professional skills are occupational competencies that are not acquired or taught as part of academic study.
+Professional skills such as project management, leadership and dispute resolution add value to any career.

 Given below are some unique skills that an employer looks for in candidates: